Well established and highly regarded business

 This highly popular café/restaurant is occupies a substantial 3 storey mid parade premises, ideally located in a prominent trading position on a busy high street in the heart of Abergavenny, Monmouthshire.The premises are surrounded by a variety of complementary shops and businesses and are close to the farmers market.
 The business enjoys a high footfall and receives much passing trade from the busy A40.
 There are excellent public transport links close by with numerous bus stops and the railway station is within easy walking distance.
 The business boasts easy access to the A-road network including the A40 and the A465.
 Abergavenny lies on the River Usk and is known as the 'Gateway to Wales' due to its location between the two mountains, Blorenge and Sugar Loaf and is an ideal base to visit the Brecon Beacons National Park.
 The M4 lies approximately 17 miles to the south and Cardiff is less than 30 miles away.

 Large, freehold, detached building situated just off the A465 Heads of the Valleys road.
 Convenient touris...More Details

-BUSINESS Hilton Smythe welcomes to the market this multi-facet hotel.
+BUSINESS Hilton Smythe welcomes to the market The Solar Strand Hotel.
 The business was originally establis...More Details

 A superb Coffee Shop, Juice Bar & Café business, situated in a prime location for trade within the hear...More Details